FCYC GENERAL SAILING INSTRUCTIONS

 05.3 Yachts not included in the Handicap List may apply for allocation of a Handicap by contacting the FCYC Sailing Secretary.

 05.4 White Sail Allowance.
-On declaration in writing to the OOD at least 7 days prior to the start of a race, a boat will be given a 4% allowance of her FYCA Handicap (Open Handicap) added to her Club Handicap for the duration of the declared race provided this allowance has not already been allowed within the boats current Handicap.
+On declaration in writing to the OOD at least 24 hours prior to the start of a race, a boat will be given a 4% allowance of her FYCA Handicap (Open Handicap) added to her Club Handicap for the duration of the declared race provided this allowance has not already been allowed within the boats current Handicap.
 Such boats must not fly spinnakers, cruising chutes or more than one headsail at any one time.
 Headsails may be poled out.
 There will not be separate starts for “whitesail” boats.
 They should start in their correct printed handicap class, excluding any white sail allowance.
-Note: At the time of publication of this handbook, rules for this allowance for FYCA FIG races are still being drafted and may differ from the above.

 06.0 THE COURSES